 Magento vs BigCommerce: Which one fits your budget?

 Because money is the lifeblood of businesses, pricing is one of the most considered factors before engaging with an eCommerce platform.

 Magento Community Edition, as mentioned, is free of charge.
 This means that its source code is freely downloadable but still gives merchants all the critical functionalities of an online store.
 Additionally, it can also be customizable by developers to satisfy merchants’ needs.

 Otherwise, Magento pricing is based on a tiered model regarding different ranges of GMV (gross merchandise value).
 Magento Enterprise Edition license cost starts from $22,000 per year.
 For Magento Cloud Edition, the license cost starts from $40,000 per year.

 Get prepared with All Must-Know Magento Costs To Build A Basic To Custom Magento Website

 Bigcommerce offers 4 levels of pricing plans:

-- The Standard Plan supports all the necessary features of an ecommerce website.
+- The Standard Plan supports all the necessary features of an eCommerce website.
 In this plan, the annual revenue is only permitted up to $50,000.

-- The Plus Plan includes all the Standard Plan features and additional features like customer groups and segmentation, persistent cart, or an abandoned cart saver.
+- The Plus Plan includes all the Standard Plan features and additional features like customer groups and segmentation, a persistent cart, or an abandoned cart saver.
 The annual revenue is permitted up to $180,000.

 The two first plans are suitable for new and emerging businesses, while the others are more suitable for fast-growing and established brands.
 The processing fee for debit/credit cards starts from 2.9% + $0.30 per transaction, applied to all BigCommerce plans.